php-dev-br/laravel-doc-pt-br/errors.md

 can sometimes influence the channels on which a message is logged, you may wish to configure the log level that certain exceptions are logged at.

-To accomplish this, you may define a `$levels` property on your application's exception handler.
-This property should contain an array of exception types and their associated log levels:
+To accomplish this, you may define an array of exception types and their associated log levels within the `$levels` property of your application's exception handler:

     use PDOException;
     use Psr\Log\LogLevel;